Professor Andrew Linn

 Research

-My most recent research includes a project on the changing status of English across Europe funded by the Leverhulme Trust, a project exploring mass migration from Norway to America in the 19th century using virtual world technology funded by the Arts and Humanities Research Council, and biographies of leading 19th-century linguists funded by the Leverhulme Trust and the British Academy.
+Earlier research work includes a project on the changing status of English across Europe funded by the Leverhulme Trust, a project exploring mass migration from Norway to America in the 19th century using virtual world technology funded by the Arts and Humanities Research Council, and biographies of leading 19th-century linguists funded by the Leverhulme Trust and the British Academy.

 External roles

 I am a fellow of the Norwegian Academy of Science and Letters and a strategic reviewer for the Arts and Humanities Research Council.
-I am President of the UK society for the History of Linguistics (the Henry Sweet Society) and co-editor of the journal Language and History.
+I am President of the UK society for the History of Linguistics (the Henry Sweet Society) and was until recently co-editor of the journal Language and History.